gerithebiker/HomeNASBackup/README.md

 ## License

-This project is licensed under the BSD 3-Clause License.
+This project is licensed under the BSD 2-Clause "Simplified" License.

-Copyright © 2026 Geri Laszlo.
+Copyright © 2026 Geri (The Biker) László.